pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 Here's all we need to know about polynomials right now:

--They take a number from us, and give us back a number.
+- They take a number from us, and give us back a number.

 Okay, that's too simple.
 Let's beef it up:

--They take a number from us, call it "x",
+- They take a number from us, call it "x",
--and give us back a number.
+- and give us back a number.

 That's a little better.
 Here's another step:

--They take a number from us, call it "x",
+- They take a number from us, call it "x",
--and use math on that "x" to give us back a number.
+- and use math on that "x" to give us back a number.

 Still pretty simple.
 Let's get a tiny bit more specific about the "use math" part:

--They take a number, call it x,
+- They take a number, call it x,
--and return a number
+- and return a number
--that they make by
+- that they make by
--adding things to x
+- adding things to x
--and multiplying x by other things
+- and multiplying x by other things
--and sometimes multiplying x by itself.
+- and sometimes multiplying x by itself.

 Nothing there that's especially hard to follow, even for me.